 The Board members have a collective responsibility and legal obligation to promote the interests of the Company, and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the Board.

-A summary of the number of board and committee meetings attended by each of the Directors during the last financial year is set out on page 17 of the Company’s Annual Report for the year ended 31 December 2017 available to download in full from here.
+A summary of the number of board and committee meetings attended by each of the Directors during the last financial year is set out on page 20 of the Company’s Annual Report for the year ended 31 December 2018 available to download in full here.

-The Board consists of four Directors, two of whom are Non-Executive.
+The Board consists of seven Directors, five of whom are Non-Executive.
 The names of the Directors, together with their biographical details, are set out here.

-The Board has determined that Thomas Engelen is independent in character and judgement, and that there are no relationships or circumstances which could materially affect or interfere with the exercise of his independent judgement.
+The Board has determined that each of Ed Baracchini, Thomas Engelen, Axel Glasmacher and Sandy Macrae is independent in character and judgement, and that there are no relationships or circumstances which could materially affect or interfere with the exercise of his independent judgement.
 The Board has determined that David Norwood is not independent, by virtue only of his holding of ordinary shares in the Company, summarised here.
 The Board has nevertheless determined that (save only for such holding of ordinary shares) there are no relationships or circumstances which could materially affect or interfere with the exercise of his independent judgement.